 That allowing concealed carry does not reduce crime through deterrence since some people do so even though it's illegal, but allowing concealed carry increases crime, because more people carry guns and use them irresponsibly.
 (Brady Bunch)

 That a woman buying a gun to defend herself against a violent ex needs five days to "cool off."

 That a woman being raped should refuse help from an armed stranger, and instead wait for the police.

-That if the Million Moron March protesters feels threatened, they should ask police with guns to protect them while they tell everyone how worthless guns are for protection.
+That if the So-called Million Mom March protesters feels threatened, they should ask police with guns to protect them while they tell everyone how worthless guns are for protection.

 That a trauma surgeon's experience in treating gunshot wounds makes him an expert on gun control legislation, just like an automobile body repair technician's experience repairing cars makes him an expert on traffic laws.